The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Conclusions and Conjectures

-A key reason for why we have this bound is that the Selberg zeta function has a much higher density of zeroes, which in turn makes $\mathcal{S}(T)$ bigger.
-For the moment, the progress on the evaluation of $\mathcal{S}(T)$ remains elusive, and the bound~\eqref{Hejhal-analogue} is all we know up to date concerning the upper bound on $\mathcal{S}(T)$.
-Notice that the conjectural bound ought to be $\mathcal{S}(T) = o(T)$.
-On the other hand, the analysis of $\int_{0}^{T} N_{\mathrm{fluct}}(t) dt$ has recently been done for the modular surface by Booker and Platt~\cite{BookerPlatt2019} by means of Turing's method.
+The Selberg zeta function has a higher density of zeroes, which in turn makes $\mathcal{S}(T)$ bigger.
+At the moment, the progress on the evaluation of $\mathcal{S}(T)$ remains elusive, and the bound~\eqref{Hejhal-analogue} is all we know to date.
+Note that the conjectural bound is $\mathcal{S}(T) = o(T)$.
+On the other hand, the analysis of $\int_{0}^{T} N_{\mathrm{fluct}}(t) dt$ was done for the modular surface by Booker--Platt~\cite{BookerPlatt2019} by means of Turing's method.
 Their reasoning would be applicable for proving the corresponding result in three dimensions.
-By exploiting the trivial bound~\eqref{Hejhal-analogue}, we now state, as a corollary of Theorem~\ref{Laaksonen-analogue}, the following asymptotic formula for the sine and cosine kernels: \begin{corollary} For a fixed $X > 1$ we have
+We now state the following immediate corollary of Theorem~\ref{Laaksonen-analogue}. \begin{corollary} For fixed $X \geq 1$, we have that